interswitch-germany-gmbh/rtcp-react-native/README.md

 RTCP.removeAllDeliveredNotifications();
 ```

+### Deep Linking

+Deep Linking is enabled by default and can be disabled via the init parameter `deepLinking`.

+When a notification containing a Deep Link is tapped, the `'url'` event is emitted the same way React Native's `Linking` class does when the app is opened via Deep Linking.

+If Deep Linking is set up in `react-navigation`, it listens to this event by default.
+Therefore, it will behave just like when a Deep Link is opened from a browser with no extra code being required.

+### Inbox Module

 When using the Inbox Module, nothing else is usually required from the Core Module.

 Integration of the inbox into your React Native screen can be done like this: